Amirksr/amirksr/README.md

 ### 👨‍💻 About Me

 - 🔭 I’m currently working on **React-based side projects**
-- 🌱 I’m learning **Next.js** and diving into **DevOps basics**
+- 🌱 I’m learning **Next.js** to deepen my front-end skills
-- 🧠 I love building UIs that are fast, responsive, and beautiful
+- 🧠 I enjoy building UIs that are fast, responsive, and user-friendly
-- 💬 Ask me about **React, CSS, or building clean UI components**
+- 💬 Ask me about **React, CSS, or crafting clean UI components**
-- ⚡ Fun fact: I started with no state managers to understand `lifting state up` deeply
+- ⚡ Fun fact: In one of my recent projects, I intentionally avoided state managers to better understand the concept of `lifting state up`

 ---